cpwirths/MSc_Thesis_CausalML/README.md

 I: Atlantic Causal Inference competition simulation study on ATE, GATE and ITE

-	1. Produce the simulation knobs with the script “create_sim_datasets.R” located in the directory “...acic_simulations/data_simulations/”
+	1. Produce the simulation knobs with the script “create_sim_datasets.R” located in the directory “...acic_simulations/data_simulations/”.
 	2. Execute all Causal ML methods in the corresponding subdirectories.
 Note that, since the computations are implemented on a high-performance computing cluster, each subdirectory contains an example script for one knob (parameter k) which contains 100 simulations replications.
 To compute more knobs reproduce scripts and change parameter k or run in a loop with batch scripts.
-Global ML input parameters are stored in “...acic_simulations/globals_parameters.R”  In case you would like to tune ML parameters, first run “...acic_simulations/k_tune_sim.R” and then one of the general ML methods with "..._tune", e.g. "...dml/k_dml_acic_tune.R".
+Global ML input parameters are stored in “...acic_simulations/globals_parameters.R”.
+In case you would like to tune ML input parameters, first run “...acic_simulations/k_tune_sim.R” and then one of the general ML methods with "..._tune", e.g. "...dml/k_dml_acic_tune.R".
 	3. After all methods are computed, merge the results for the ATE, GATE and ITE with the “...merge.R” scripts located in the directory “...acic_simulations/output/”.
 Final output is retrieved by running “...final_output.R”
 II: GSS application